derockit/Project-Gutenberg/README.md

 ## Usage

-The `database.sqlitle` contains an index from all crwaled items.
+The `database.sqlitle` contains an index from all crawled items.

 You can also generate the paths by the book ids yourselves: